stereolabs/zed-opencv-calibration/README.md

 - If the checkerboard is detected in both images, and the captured data are different enough from the previously captured images, the data is accepted, and the quality indicators are updated.
 - If the data is not accepted, a message is displayed in the GUI output indicating the reason (e.g., checkerboard not detected, not enough variation, etc.).

+The blue dots that appear on the left image indicate the center of each checkerboard that has been detected and accepted so far.
+The size of the dots indicates the relative size of the checkerboard in the image (bigger dots mean closer to the camera).

 In order to collect good calibration data, ensure that:

 - The checkerboard is always fully visible in both left and right images.
 Corners detected in both images are highlighted with colored visual markers.